 If you're investing in your digital marketing or a new website, having strong SEO is important to getting the highest possible return on that investment.

 SEO can be difficult to understand because SEO experts use lots of technical jargon that requires a deeper understanding of how websites and search engines works.
 By the end of this article, you'll be able to understand the basics of how SEO can have a positive impact on your company's website.
 At Orsanna, one of our goals is to help you understand digital marketing and SEO in a way that makes sense so we can better serve you with our SEO services.

 What Does SEO Mean for My Business?

-It’s no surprise that ranking first on a search page can bring in much more business than being second or third result, much less websites that are buried pages deep in search results.
+It's no surprise that ranking first on a search page can bring in much more business than being second or third result, much less websites that are buried pages deep in search results.
 A study published in Search Engine Watch from 2013 found that around 33% of all the traffic for that search term went to the first page.
 While that study is a few years old now, a previous study in 2010 found only a small change, with 34% of all traffic going to the first page in search results.
-In 2015, we expect that the number to be comparable, likely between 30-32%.
+We expect that the number to be comparable, likely between 30-32%.

 If your business could speak to a third of potential leads for your products or services, what impact could that have for you?
 You can do this with SEO.

 It's important to know, however, that how successful SEO will be for your business depends on a lot of factors.
 More competitive industries like medical businesses, jewelry, and professional services make it more difficult to rank easily and quickly.
 Less competitive niche markets, however, can often see big results almost overnight.
 Businesses we work with to improve their SEO often see big jumps in their traffic and business because of increased rankings for certain search terms and keywords.

 Great SEO for your website can mean increased revenues, growth, and achieving business goals.